Causal Claims in Economics: Causal Evidence in Economics Claim Graphs

 To explore the increasing focus towards causal inference, we show time trends across methods and fields.
 Figure \ref{fig:method_proliferation} illustrates the adoption of prominent empirical methods in NBER and CEPR working papers from 1980 to 2023.
 Methods such as DiD, IV, RCTs, and RDDs have seen substantial growth, reflecting the discipline's shift towards more rigorous identification strategies.\footnote{Note that a single paper may employ multiple methods and span multiple fields, as these classifications are not mutually exclusive.}

-DiD has become increasingly prevalent, rising from approximately 4\% of papers in 1980 to over 15\% in recent years.
+DiD has become increasingly prevalent, rising from 10.5\% of papers in 1980 to 20.3\% by 2023.
 This growth underscores DiD's utility in exploiting policy changes and natural experiments to identify causal effects.
-IV methods have also seen a steady increase, from around 2\% of papers in 1980 to over 6\% by 2023, highlighting their role in addressing endogeneity through exogenous instruments \citep{angrist1994identification}.
-The adoption of RCTs has accelerated since the early 2000s, increasing from less than 1\% of papers in 2000 to over 7\% in 2023, signaling the increasing feasibility and acceptance of experimental designs in economics.
-Similarly, RDD usage has grown from near zero in the 1980s to over 2\% in recent years.
+IV methods have also seen a steady increase, from 3.3\% in 1980 to 7.6\% in 2023, highlighting their role in addressing endogeneity through exogenous instruments \citep{angrist1994identification}.
+The adoption of RCTs has accelerated since the early 2000s, increasing from 0.8\% in 2000 to 8.0\% in 2023, signaling the increasing feasibility and acceptance of experimental designs in economics.
+RDD usage has also risen, from 1.3\% in 1980 to 2.5\% in 2023.

-Conversely, the proportion of theoretical and non-empirical work has declined significantly, from approximately 20\% of papers in 1980 to under 10\% in 2023, indicating a broader emphasis on empirical analysis.
-The use of simulations has also decreased, from over 6\% in 1980 to around 2--4\% in recent years, possibly due to the growing availability of of data as well as the possibility to conduct (field) experiments for evaluation.
+Conversely, the proportion of theoretical and non-empirical work has declined from 51.0\% of papers in 1980 to 28.0\% in 2023, indicating a broader emphasis on empirical analysis.
+The use of simulations also declines overall, from 7.2\% in 1980 to 3.1\% in 2023.

 These trends are not uniform across subfields.
 Figure \ref{fig:cross_section_methods_fields} presents the distribution of empirical methods by field.
-Fields such as Labour, Public, and Urban heavily utilize DiD, with over 12\% of papers employing this method in Labour and Public, and over 16\% in Urban.
-RCTs are particularly prominent in Behavioral and Development, where they are used in over 20\% and 11\% of papers respectively, reflecting the feasibility and policy relevance of experimental interventions in these areas.
+Fields such as Labour, Public, and Urban heavily utilize DiD, with 18.4\%, 17.1\%, and 21.4\% of papers using DiD, respectively.
+RCTs are particularly prominent in Behavioral and Development, where they are used in 22.0\% and 13.0\% of papers, respectively, reflecting the feasibility and policy relevance of experimental interventions in these areas.
 This trend aligns with the findings of \citet{currie2020technology}, who documented a broad increase in empirical approaches due to the availability of big data and advanced computing.

-In contrast, fields like Macroeconomics, IO, and Finance rely more on theoretical models and simulations to infer causal relationships from observational data.
-Theoretical approaches account for around 18\% of papers in Macroeconomics and 12\% in Finance.
-Structural estimation and simulations remain important in Macroeconomics and Industrial Organization, where complex theoretical models may be essential for understanding aggregate phenomena and market dynamics.
+In contrast, fields like Macroeconomics, IO, and Finance rely more on theoretical modeling to infer causal relationships from observational data.
+In the baseline sample, theoretical/non-empirical labeling remains common in Macro (50.1\%), IO (51.5\%), and Finance (38.8\%), while simulation usage is materially lower (5.8\% in Macro and 4.3\% in IO).
+These patterns suggest that methodological adoption remains shaped by the structure of field-specific research questions.